bengal865/links-to-resources-and-starter-repos/README.md

 # Web & App Dev / Starter Repos

 - Click the link to jump to your desired starter repo
-- Then click the CODE button at the top of your GitHub page
+- Then click the USE THIS TEMPLATE button at the top of your GitHub page
-- Then click the 'Open with GitHub Desktop' option under the **HTTPS** tab to clone the starter repo
+- Select the 'Create new template' option to make your own copy of the starter repo